Reason #45 You Should Visit

 We are aware that interviews are filling rapidly and will be adding more interview slots soon.
 If you are having difficulty in scheduling an interview, please consider scheduling an interview with an alumna.

-Virtual interviews are currently available Monday through Friday and some Saturdays.
+Virtual interviews are available for first-year students through January 15th.
+Interviews for rising high school seniors will begin on April 1st.
+Interviews for Ada Comstock Scholars and transfer applicants must be completed BEFORE the application deadline.
 Registration is required.
 To register, please consult the office calendar for available times and dates.

-Ada Comstock Scholars must interview with Admission staff.
-Please contact the Office of Admission to schedule an interview at your convenience.
-Please be sure to mention that you are a prospective Ada Comstock Scholar.
-We reserve specific interview times for prospective Adas.
+If you have difficulty finding an interview appointment, please contact the Office of Admission to schedule an interview.
+Please be sure to mention whether you are a prospective first-year, transfer, or Ada Comstock Scholar.

 What is it like to be a student at Smith?
 Why not ask someone who has been there?
 The Office of Admission coordinates a worldwide network of alumnae volunteers who are eager to share their experiences and insights about Smith.
 Find a Smith alumna in your area.